Choosing the right people to be Project Managers

 - “How did you get to become the manager of this project”.

 The answer to the first question was “zero” – nil.
-The answer to the second question was very revealing – they said “I was the last person in the room (of a given grade) at the end of a very long meeting last Thursday afternoon”.
+The answer to the second question was very revealing – they said “I was the last person in the room (of a given grade) at the end of a very long meeting last Thursday”.
 The project is an internal Business project.
-Nevertheless it is large, complex and of key importance to the business.
-The business employs thousands of people in the UK, and is part of a Global Enterprise.
+Nevertheless, it is large, complex and of key importance to the business.
+The business employs thousands of people in the UK and is part of a Global Enterprise.

 Some people may be very surprised to read the above.
 Given what we do and the number of firms we interact with every year, we were not.
-There are some organisations who have or are developing formalised selection processes for project managers.
+There are some organisations that have or are developing formalised selection processes for project managers.
 However, there are still many where the level of formality around selection drops, and when it comes to internal business projects, it can disappear completely – regardless of their scale, size, importance and complexity.

 Mature project-based businesses will usually at least look for track record and experience when appointing project managers.
 However, organisations whose core business is not delivering projects will often appoint people with far less care (or we could say ‘science’) in the selection and appointment process.